 We recommend Teams Essentials as the primary option for customers looking to upgrade their expiring Teams Exploratory trials.
 For more information, see Compare Microsoft Teams Essentials to other plans.

-Depending on the subscriptions your organization currently has, there are three ways to upgrade from a Microsoft Teams Exploratory trial to a paid license:
+Depending on the subscriptions your organization currently has, there are several ways to upgrade from a Microsoft Teams Exploratory trial to a paid license:

 Buy a new Microsoft 365 subscription.
 Use this option if your organization doesn’t have any existing subscriptions to Office products, or if your organization wants to buy a subscription that’s different from their existing subscription to cover Teams Exploratory users.
 For more information, see Buy a different Microsoft 365 for business subscription.